 Who can apply

 - have been established in the UK for at least 12 months before the submission of your application and when the grant is paid

 - not have previously failed to meet its tax obligations – we’ll check our records to decide if we can offer your business a grant

-- currently complete customs declarations on behalf of importers and exporters
+- complete or intend to complete customs declarations on behalf of your clients

 What you must use the grants for

-You must use the funding to cover the recruitment and salary costs of new employees from 1 October 2019, who will help your business complete customs declarations.
+You must use the funding to cover the recruitment and salary costs of new employees, where the new employee started on or after 12 June 2020, who will help your business complete customs declarations.